Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 Consider Companionship

 Another pet companion can help reduce loneliness for some cats.
-But introduction must be handled carefully so the new cat doesn’t add more stress.
+But the introduction must be handled carefully so the new cat doesn’t add more stress.

 For Maine Coons who were socialized well and enjoy other cats, this can work well.